Get Real Get Better: NAVSUP FLC Norfolk Code 500 Streamlines Procurement through Lean Six Sigma Initiative

 NEWPORT NEWS, Va.
-(May 13, 2026) — Dwayne Thompson, Logistics Management Specialist for NAVSUP Fleet Logistics Center (FLC) Norfolk Code 500, receives the Senior Civilian of the Year award from Cynthia Brown, Executive Director of NAVSUP FLC Norfolk, during a Lean Six Sigma Continuous Process Improvement (CPI) event at Supervisor of Shipbuilding, Newport News (SUPSHIPNN).
-Thompson was recognized for his leadership and dedication to streamlining the Government Commercial Purchase Card (GCPC) package screening process in support of timely mission readiness.
-(U.S. Navy photo by Telly Myles)
+(May 15, 2026) – uniformed and civilian personnel from NAVSUP Fleet Logistics Center (FLC) Norfolk Code 500 convened for a targeted Lean Six Sigma Continuous Process Improvement (CPI) event at Supervisor of Shipbuilding, Newport News (SUPSHIPNN) on May 11.

+Led by Logistics Management Specialist Dwayne Thompson, the cross-functional team targeted a significant administrative bottleneck: the Government Commercial Purchase Card (GCPC) Package screening process.
+Historically, the screening process averaged 14 days to complete.
+The systemic delays increased administrative burdens and stalled timely mission support for warfighters across Newport News Shipbuilding (NNS).

+The Code 500 team made it their mission to reduce the processing time in half (50%).
+The working group—featuring SUPSHIPNN Site Director Lt.
+Cmdr.
+Juan Benavidez, Deputy Director of Code 500 Crystal Christenbery, Approving Officials, Logistics Specialists, and GCPC cardholder Petty Officer 2nd Class Clemente from USS John F. Kennedy (CVN 79)—collaborated to identify root causes and create a streamlined, future-state map.

 |Date Taken: